learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 In a traditional infrastructure - say the early 2000s - you had a **fixed** number of servers and a **predictable** amount of resources.
 Cloud infrastructure - especially with spot instances - have completely changed the game.
 Kubernetes was developed to oversee the increasing complexity of managing ever-changing compute resources.
 Kubernetes provides a layer of abstraction on all your compute resources - regardless of how many, regardless of their sizes.
 You only have to interact with a **single** entity: **the cluster**.
 Your cluster could be formed of 10 small virtual machines or 2 big bare metal servers, the end result is the same: *a single point of interaction that manages and scales workload on your nodes*.

-`[PLACEHOLDER] - We could have drawing that shows multiple nodes being abstracted being a single cluster entity`
+{% include_relative united.html %}

 When you install Kubernetes on your infrastructure you select one computer as the **master** node, the rest of your fleet join the cluster as **worker** nodes.
 As you add or remove nodes to the cluster, Kubernetes keeps track of the available memory and CPU on each node.
 When your cluster is ready, you send a deployment request to the master node.
 Upon receiving the request, Kubernetes surveys the worker nodes for available memory and CPU and finds the best candidates to run your application.
-As a user, you don’t have to worry about where your application is running; it’s in the cluster.
+As a user, you don't have to worry about where your application is running; it's in the cluster.
 If a node running your application dies, its workload will immediately be moved to other nodes.

-### Size doesn’t matter
+### Size doesn't matter

-Interestingly, Kubernetes doesn’t care what the size of a worker node is, as long as it offers memory and CPU.
+Interestingly, Kubernetes doesn't care what the size of a worker node is, as long as it offers memory and CPU.
 When a worker node with 4GB of memory and 2 CPUs registers to the cluster, the master node keeps track of the total available and spare capacities.
 It constantly monitors the current workload on each node and can decide if a given node has enough spare resources to run an application.
 This is one of Kubernetes true beauty.
 You can forget how many individual nodes joined the cluster and how big they are: you only see a single unified entity.
-But if you’re interested to know how big is your cluster you can sum the memory and CPU of all nodes and this will tell you how much total capacity your cluster has.
+But if you're interested to know how big is your cluster you can sum the memory and CPU of all nodes and this will tell you how much total capacity your cluster has.
 If you have one 4GB/1vCPU and one 8GB/2vCPUs instances, you simply have a cluster with 12GB and 3 vCPUs.

+{% include_relative resources.html %}

 The other noteworthy feature in Kubernetes is that nodes are monitored for uptime.